moby/moby/docs/sources/reference/commandline/cli.md

 use `docker pull`:

     $ docker pull debian
-    # will pull all the images in the debian repository
+    # will pull only the debian:latest image and its intermediate layers
     $ docker pull debian:testing
     # will pull only the image named debian:testing and any intermediate layers
     # it is based on.
-(Typically the empty `scratch` image, a MAINTAINERs layer,
+(Typically the empty `scratch` image, a MAINTAINER layer,
     # and the un-tarred base).
+    $ docker pull --all-tags centos
+    # will pull all the images from the centos repository
     $ docker pull registry.hub.docker.com/debian
     # manually specifies the path to the default Docker registry.
 This could
     # be replaced with the path to a local registry to pull from another source.